microsoft/OSPO-Surveys/foss-fund/award-usefulness.md

 - Technology or services
 - Other ___________

-**If you answered ‘I haven’t used it’, please use this space to describe any obstacles or challenges you’ve experienced in allocating the funds?**
+**If you answered ‘I haven’t used it’, please use this space to describe any obstacles or challenges you’ve experienced in allocating the funds**
 ____________